How it works

 file is done by the deployr script and this action is executed periodically.

-All secrets stored in Infisical under the traefik
+For example in the kickstarted example all secrets stored in Infisical under the traefik

 directory will be copied to the file ./traefik/.secrets